Hritik74/FlaskPractise/README.md

-## This is my READM.md file for Flask practise
+## This is my Pracise file for Flask which i have learned in Ineuron FSDS program

 ### I have practised flask web application in this file